-- limitations on the hours when children may be present; - age limitations - limitations or exclusions when certain activities are taking place; - requirements for an accompanying adult; - full exclusion of people under 18. - 22.6 It is anticipated that the issue of access to children will be addressed in the Operating Schedule.
+- limitations on the hours when children may be present; - age limitations - limitations or exclusions when certain activities are taking place; - requirements for an accompanying adult; - full exclusion of people under 18. - 23.6 It is anticipated that the issue of access to children will be addressed in the Operating Schedule. - 23.7 The Licensing Act makes it an offence to permit children under the age of 16 who are not accompanied by an adult to be present on premises being used exclusively or primarily for the supply of alcohol for consumption on those premises under the authorisation of a Premises Licence, Club Premises Certificate or where that activity is carried on under the authority of a Temporary Event Notice.
+In addition, it is an offence to permit the presence of children under 16 who are not accompanied by an adult between the hours of midnight and 05.00 am at other premises supplying alcohol for consumption on the premises under the authority of any Premises Licence, Club Premises Certificate or Temporary Event Notice.
+Outside of these hours, the Act does not prevent the admission of unaccompanied children to a wide variety of premises where the consumption of alcohol is not the exclusive or primary activity at those venues.

-- 22.7 The Act makes it an offence to permit children under the age of 16 who are not accompanied by an adult to be present on premises being used exclusively or primarily for the supply of alcohol for consumption on those premises under the authorisation of a Premises Licence, Club Premises Certificate or where that activity is carried on under the authority of a TEN.
-In addition, it is an offence to permit the presence of children under 16 who are not accompanied by an adult between the hours of midnight and 05.00 am at other premises supplying alcohol for consumption on the premises under the authority of any Premises Licence, Club Premises Certificate or TEN.
-Outside of these hours, the Act does not prevent the admission of unaccompanied children to a wide variety of premises where the consumption of alcohol is not the exclusive or primary activity at those venues. - 22.8 Licensees are expected to have effective steps to prevent children from viewing films or video works that are unsuitable due to the age classification of the film that has been imposed by the British Board of Film Classification or the Licensing Authority. - 22.9 The Licensing Authority will expect that where a significant number of unaccompanied children will be present during a public entertainment event, the licensee will ensure that an adequate number of adult staff are present to control the access, egress and safety in and around the premises.
-The number of staff required should be assessed by the licensee, taking into account the number of children to be present, the type of entertainment, the characteristics of the premises and any other relevant factor. - 22.10 Anyone intending to provide staff for the supervision of activities to under 18s will be required to carry out enhanced DBS check on all persons involved in such activities. - 22.11 These checks should be entered into a register which should be kept on the premises at all times and made available to the Police or Authorised Officer on request.
+- 23.8 Licensees will have effective steps to prevent children from viewing films or video works that are unsuitable due to the age classification of the film that has been imposed by the British Board of Film Classification or the Licensing Authority. - 23.9 The Licensing Authority will expect that where a significant number of unaccompanied children will be present during a public entertainment event, the licensee will ensure that an adequate number of adult staff are present to control the access, egress and safety in and around the premises.
+The number of staff required should be assessed by the licensee, taking into account the number of children to be present, the type of entertainment, the characteristics of the premises and any other relevant factor. - 23.10 Anyone intending to provide staff for the supervision of activities to under 18's will be required to carry out enhanced Disclosure and Barring Service (DBS) check on all persons involved in such activities. - 23.11 These checks should be entered into a register which should be kept on the premises at all times and made available to the Police or authorised Council Officer on request.
 Staff shall only be appointed who have been subject to a check and are found to be suitable, if in doubt the applicant should liaise directly with the Police.